Adroiti/docs-for-code-review-tools/Cppcheck/uninitMemberVar.md

-Pattern: Uninit member var
+Pattern: Uninitialized constructor variable

 Issue: -

 ## Description

-Member variable `classname::varname` is not initialized in the constructor.
+Member variable is not initialized in the constructor.

 ## Further Reading